A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 - Butchering Game: Machetes with thin, pointed blades like the Bowie are what you need for butchering game.

 - Combat/Self-Defense: Combat machetes need to be able to slice effectively.
-The double-sided Panga machete will certainly do this.
+The double-sided Panga machete will undoubtedly do this.
 You’d also want a longer machete blade to keep more distance between you and your attacker, so a long Latin or Bolo machete could work.
-If you have more skill, the Kukri is great for both stabbing or cutting the head off an attacker!
+If you have more skill, the Kukri is great for stabbing or cutting the head off an attacker!

 Best Multi-Purpose Machete Type